sveningsonrobin/VRDrivingSimulator/readme.md

 ##Credits

-Special thanks to Daniel Sjölie for his support during the project, to Rama for his [VictoryPlugin](https://github.com/EverNewJoy/VictoryPlugin	) and Ikarus76, samiljan and tsky1971 for the [JoystickPlugin](https://github.com/Ikarus76/UEJoystickPlugin).
+Special thanks to Daniel Sjölie for his support during the project, to Rama for his [VictoryPlugin](https://github.com/EverNewJoy/VictoryPlugin	) and getnamo, Ikarus76, samiljan and tsky1971 for the [JoystickPlugin](https://github.com/tsky1971/UEJoystickPlugin).

 Many textures are downloaded from http://texturelib.com/.